Why do Airline Pilots Wear a Uniform?

 Why do Pilots Wear Hats?

 Not all airlines still require their flight crew to wear hats as part of their uniform.
-Low cost airlines such as Ryanair and easyJet do not include hats as part of the pilots uniform, but most legacy carriers such as British Airways, Qantas, Emirates and American Airlines do.
+Low cost airlines do not usually include hats as part of the pilots uniform, but most legacy carriers do.

 Many airlines still require their pilots to wear hats for the same reasons that they require their pilots to wear uniform; recognition, authority and professionalism.